Shopify/statsd-instrument/README.md

 ### Tags

-The Datadog implementation support tags, which you can use to slice and dice metrics in their UI.
+The Datadog and OpenTSDB implementations support tags, which you can use to slice and dice metrics in their UI.
 You can specify a list of tags as an option, either standalone tag (e.g. `"mytag"`), or key value based, separated by a colon: `"env:production"`.

 ``` ruby
 StatsD.increment('my.counter', tags: ['env:production', 'unicorn'])
 GoogleBase.statsd_count :insert, 'GoogleBase.insert', tags: ['env:production']
 ```

-If implementation is not set to `:datadog`, tags will not be included in the UDP packets, and a warning is logged to `StatsD.logger`.
+If implementation is not set to `:datadog` or `:opentsdb`, tags will not be included in the UDP packets, and a warning is logged to `StatsD.logger`.

 ## Testing